Rashaan Evans

-Alan Rashaan Evans (born November 8, 1995) is an American football linebacker for the Atlanta Falcons of the National Football League (NFL).
-He was drafted by the Tennessee Titans in the first round of the 2018 NFL Draft.
-He played college football at Alabama.
+Alan Rashaan Evans (born November 8, 1995) is an American professional football linebacker.
+He played college football for the Alabama Crimson Tide, and was selected by the Tennessee Titans in the first round of the 2018 NFL draft.
+Evans has also played for the Atlanta Falcons and Dallas Cowboys.

-High school career
+Early life

 A native of Auburn, Alabama, Evans attended Auburn High School, where he was teammates with Reuben Foster.
-He finished with 77 tackles (including 43 tackles for loss) and 17.5 sacks as a senior in high school, while adding five pass breakups, three forced fumbles, a blocked punt and a fumble recovery.
+Evans finished with 77 tackles (including 43 tackles for loss) and 17.5 sacks as a senior in high school, while adding five pass breakups, three forced fumbles, a blocked punt, and a fumble recovery.
 He was recognized as first team ASWA 6A All-State selection as a junior in 2012 and also played in the Alabama-Mississippi All-Star Game.
 Evans was a five-star outside linebacker according to 247Sports, rated the eleventh best player in the country; the number one outside linebacker in the country; and the second highest recruit from the state of Alabama behind fellow Alabama commit Marlon Humphrey.
-He was recognized as an Under Armour All-American in 2014.
+Evans was recognized as an Under Armour All-American in 2014.

 College career

 Evans played college football at the University of Alabama.
-As a true freshman, Evans played on special teams in 13 games with 15 tackles (two for loss) and one sack.
+As a true freshman, he played on special teams in 13 games with 15 tackles (two for loss) and a sack.

 As a sophomore, Evans again mostly played as a special teamer and reserve outside linebacker in 2015, though his two sacks against Clemson in the national championship victory that season put him on many scouts' radars.
-Evans was a second-team All-SEC pick in 2017, starting 12 games, tying for the team lead with 74 tackles, leading the team with 13 tackles for loss, making six sacks, and breaking up three passes.
+Evans was a second-team All-Southeastern Conference pick in 2017, starting 12 games, tying for the team lead with 74 tackles, leading the team with 13 tackles for loss, making six sacks, and breaking up three passes.
 In the team's two playoff games in 2016 (his only starts of the year), Evans made 18 tackles from an inside linebacker position.
 He had 53 total for the year, including four sacks, six quarterback hurries, and a forced fumble in 14 games.
-He started 14 games over his final two seasons and appeared in three CFP National Championship contests with two victories.
+Evans started 14 games over his final two seasons and appeared in three CFP National Championship contests with two victories.

 Evans graduated from Alabama in December 2017 with a degree in psychology.